 These groups function to help the City operate as a representative, efficient, and transparent local government and Council Committees are directed by way of individual Terms of Reference and the Committees, Commissions, and Boards Procedures Manual.

 Committees and Boards

-The Standing Committee on Finance and Audit meets as per the established work plan for discussions on issues related to the City’s financial and purchasing functions.
+The Standing Committee on Finance and Audit discusses issues related to the City’s financial and purchasing functions.